lelloc/doc-admin/content/ticket-settings/signatures.rst

 Corporate identity and team information are essential in each communication.
 The name of the employee writing and other vital details like disclaimers are some examples of necessary information to include in the communication with the customer.

 OTRS provides you with the same tools here, as with :doc:`salutations`, to create a standardized communication form for any one of your queues.
-As defined in the :ref:`queue settings`: :doc:`salutations`, :doc:`templates`, and :doc:`signatures` are combined to ensure a well formed standardized email communication.
+As defined in the :ref:`Queue Settings`: :doc:`salutations`, :doc:`templates`, and :doc:`signatures` are combined to ensure a well formed standardized email communication.

 Signatures can be linked to one or more :doc:`queues`.
 A signature is used only in email answers to tickets.